Giclée Printing - Image Capture

 The Image Capturing Process

 Colour matching your Giclée prints is an essential stage in the process and necessary whether the original artwork is presented for scanning or a digital file is supplied.
 The process is achieved by producing a series of test prints with adjustments made between each until the best possible match is achieved.
-Even the best of scans requires colour matching to your original artwork, but the process is simplified with the original present.
-Colour matching a supplied digital file will inevitably require a number of colour proofs to be created and examined by the client until a good match is achieved.
-The colour matching process requires skill and can be time consuming and is charged separately from scanning as shown below.
+Even the best scans require colour matching to your original artwork, but the process is simplified with the original present.
+Colour matching a supplied digital file will usually require colour proof(s) to be created and examined by the client until a good match is achieved.
+The colour matching process requires skill and is time consuming and is charged separately from scanning as shown below:

-In cases where the original is unavailable, colour- matching obviously becomes extremely difficult to perfect and the supply of a number of colour proofs is the only way to ensure a finish you are happy with.
+In cases where the original is unavailable, colour- matching obviously becomes extremely difficult to perfect and the supply of several colour proofs may be the only way to ensure a finish you are happy with.
 Please refer to the bottom of this page for details of colour proof prices, to which P&P will be added.

 Click icon to download the information on these pages